With stiff competition for each job opening, how do you sell yourself on a resume to stand out in the crowd?

-Just because you know how to do something, it doesn’t mean that you did it well.
+Just because you know how to do something doesn’t mean you did it well.

-The bullet points that you include have to demonstrate your ability to fulfill your responsibilities well.
+The bullet points you include must demonstrate your ability to fulfill your responsibilities well.

 Companies typically care about two things: increasing revenue and saving money.

-Not every single bullet point has to demonstrate your ability to do both of those things directly, but every bullet point should be able to tie back to those two goals in some way.
+Not every bullet point has to demonstrate your ability to do both of those things directly, but every bullet point should be able to tie back to those two goals somehow.